-Passive filters, as their name suggests, utilize only passive components (resistors, capacitors, inductors, etc.) and do not require any power when filtering an audio signal.
+As their name suggests, passive filters utilize only passive components (resistors, capacitors, inductors, etc.) and do not require any power when filtering an audio signal.

-Active filters, on the other hand, will utilize active components, such as operational amplifiers, in addition to resistors and capacitors (though not inductors due to issues of size and distortion at lower frequencies).
+On the other hand, active filters will utilize active components, such as operational amplifiers, in addition to resistors and capacitors (though not inductors due to issues of size and distortion at lower frequencies).
 These filters do require external power in order to output a filtered signal.

 Note that capacitors are typically preferred over inductors in audio filters because they are more reactive (less resistive) than inductors (“purer” for AC signals like audio) and are less prone to noise and coupling with other components within the system.

 With passive filters, the output signal ends up having a lower amplitude than in the input signal.
-The gain is never greater than unity and the load impedance will also play a role in the sound of the filter, particularly on the cutoff frequency of the filter.
+The gain is never greater than unity, and the load impedance will also play a role in the filter’s sound, particularly on the filter’s cutoff frequency.